Frequently Asked Questions

 Can I have guests at the house?

 Visitors are allowed in the parlor and house chapel outside of quiet hours.
 Overnight stays may be possible for family members or friends, if there is space available in the guest apartment.
-The house parent has the final say if an overnight guest is allowed, and if the guest will be required to volunteer or offer a stipend for time spent at the house.
-Typical stipend for an overnight stay in guest quarters is $25 a night.
+The house administrator has the final say if an overnight guest is allowed, and if the guest will be required to volunteer or offer a stipend for time spent at the house.
+Typical stipend for an overnight stay in guest quarters is $30 per night.

 Can I have a pet?